Khmer–Cham wars: Suryavarman II's wars (1128–1150)

+Siege of Vijaya (1145)

+Suryavarman II turned to invade Champa in 1145 and sacked Vijaya, ending the reign of Jaya Indravarman III and destroying the temples at Mỹ Sơn.
+Inscriptional evidence suggests that Suryavarman II died between 1145 AD and 1150 AD, possibly during a military campaign against Champa.
+He was succeeded by Dharanindravarman II, a cousin, son of the brother of the king's mother.
+A period of weak rule and feuding began.The three provinces Dia Ly, Bo Chinh, Malinh, which Champa had lost to the Dai Viet around 1069–1076, were probably returned to the Cham sphere of influence during 1131-1136, which was testified by both Chinese and Cham sources.

-Cham invasions of Angkor (1170, 1177–1181)
+Cham invasions on Angkor (1170, 1177–1181)

 After securing peace with Đại Việt in 1170, Cham forces under Jaya Indravarman IV invaded the Khmer Empire over land with inconclusive results.
 That year, a Chinese official from Hainan had witnessed elephant duel battles between Cham and Khmer armies, henceforth convincing the Cham king to offer war horse purchases from China, but the offer was rejected by the Song court multiple times.
 In 1177, however, his troops launched a surprise attack against the Khmer capital of Yasodharapura from warships piloted up the Mekong River to the great lake Tonlé Sap and killed the Khmer king Tribhuvanadityavarman.
 Multiple-bow siege crossbows were introduced to Champa from Song dynasty in 1171, and later were mounted on the backs of Cham and Vietnamese war elephants.
 They were deployed by the Cham during the siege of Angkor, which was lightly defended by wooden palisades, leading to the Cham occupation of Cambodia for the next four years.

+Cham mercenaries and auxiliary troops fought alongside the Khmer in the Battle of Tonlé Sap on 13 June 1177.
+The Cham wear distinctive helmets shaped as inverted lotus flowers.
+Behind the Cham commander is a Khmer archer (left).
+The Kingdom of Champa won the battle.
+They sacked the Khmer capital of Yasodharapura and dominated the Khmer Empire for 4 years.
+King Jayavarman VII of the Khmer Empire expelled the Cham invaders from Angkor in 1181.
+This bas-relief detail was made in the late 12th century.
+It's located in the outer gallery of the Bayon Temple in Angkor Thom, Siem Reap, Cambodia.

-The Khmer empire was in the verge of collapse.
+The Khmer empire pire was in the verge of collapse.
 Jayavarman VII from the north coalesced an army to battle the invaders.
 He had campaigned against the Chams in his youth, in the 1140s, and participated in a campaign in Cham capital Vijaya.
 His army won a series of unprecedented victories over the Cham, and by 1181 after winning a decisive naval battle, Jayavarman had rescued the empire and expelled the Cham.